How To Read and Evaluate A Scientific Paper: A Guide for Non-Scientists

 AKA everything I learned about scientific papers while getting my MPH.

 So how can we non-scientists discern the legitimacy of a study?
-How can we confidently browse the latest in DIGITAL HEALTH (a peer reviewed open access journal which focuses on healthcare in the digital world)?
+How can we confidently browse the latest in DIGITAL HEALTH (a peer-reviewed open-access journal that focuses on healthcare in the digital world)?
 Journal articles can feel super foreign.
-That’s because these articles are written in a scientific language and jargon specifically intended for an audience familiar with the topic, research methods, and terminologies.
-But the good news is, you can develop fluency in deciphering these data-driven narratives.
+That’s because these articles are written in scientific language and jargon specifically intended for an audience familiar with the topic, research methods, and terminologies.
+But the good news is that you can develop fluency in deciphering these data-driven narratives.

 Where to find scientific studies